laxmankrishnamurti/System-Design/02-Frontend System Design/Module-01(Architecture)/Lecture-04.md

 ## 5. Compression

 Compressing the file size that is generated on the server side is very important in terms of performance.

+There are two mostly used compression methods, are :-

+1. Gzip
+2. Brotli

+<code>Brotli compressed file more efficiently than Gzip.</code>

+There are still some legacy browsers out there that dosen't understand Brotli.

+## 6. Layout Shifts & Repaints

+- Request page
+- Get HTML
+- Response

+  - Render Blocking
+    - Get CSS, JS (Downloaded)

+- Build DOM (Both HTML & CSS get combined)

+  - Parse CSS & Build CSSOM
+  - Execute JS

+- Merger DOM and CSSOM into the render tree
+- Build layout tree
+- Build paint tree
+- Turn layers information inito pixels on the screen

+**Stages**

+- Loading

+  - Parsing
+    - Request page
+    - Get HTML
+    - Response
+      - Response Blocking
+        - Get CSS, JS
+  - Style Calculation (recalculate styles)
+    - Build DOM
+    - Parse CSS & Build CSSOM

+- Scripting

+  - Execute JavaScript

+- Rendering

+  - Layout (Web page structure)
+    - Merge DOM and CSSOM into the render tree
+    - Build layout tree (Final layout for the web page)

+- Painting
+  - Paint (Synching CSS with HTML to apply those styles and positions of the element)
+    - Build layout tree (Using HTML)
+    - Build paint tree (Using CSS)
+  - Compositing (Putting things in a different layer ===> Final touch)
+    - Build paint tree (Using CSS)
+    - Turn layers information into pixels on the screen

+**If we try to make any change in our styles using JavaScript or CSS which is goin to change our dimension and reqeuired more computational power for the browser.
+Let see how it will work in different scenarios.....**

+1. This will affect on the dimentsion (if there is a commond for the browser to add or remove some element from the web page)

+JavaScript ===> Style ===> Layout ===> Paint ===> Composite

+2. This will affect on the paint area instead of layout

+JavaScript ===> Style ===> xxxxx ===> Paint ===> Composite

+Ex :- Backgroun-color, color, shadows, visibility, .....etc

+3. This will affect on final layout of the web page instead of Layout, or painting area.

+JavaScript ===> Style ===> xxxxx ===> xxxxx ===> Composite

+Ex :- Transform, Opacity, animation, .....etc